Last updated on November 6, 2025

 After ranking the best equipment tutors in MTG, you may be thinking about the payoffs from running them.
 Most of them are the ones that rely on artifact synergies or mechanics like affinity and metalcraft, but some others directly synergize with equipments themselves.

-Take Puresteel Paladin.
-It lets you draw cards whenever an equipment enters the battlefield, which effectively helps you find more equipment cards and other combo pieces you may need.
+Take Puresteel Paladin and Sram, Senior Edificer.
+They both draw you cards when you play equipment, which effectively helps you find more equipment cards and other combo pieces you may need.

-Other creatures like Bruenor Battlehammer or Goblin Gaveleer gets a bonus based on the number of equipments they got attached to them, while cards like Kemba, Kha Regent can help you assemble a board presence.
+Other creatures like Bruenor Battlehammer or Goblin Gaveleer get a bonus based on the number of equipment they've got attached to them, while cards like Kemba, Kha Regent can help you assemble a board presence.

 Wrap Up